Dante (Devil May Cry): Other games

 Dante is also a playable character in several games outside the Devil May Cry series.
 In the Viewtiful Joe series (also created by Hideki Kamiya), he is playable in the PlayStation 2 version of Viewtiful Joe and the PlayStation Portable version of Viewtiful Joe: Red Hot Rumble.
 In both games he talks frequently with Alastor, the embodiment of the identically named sword in Devil May Cry.
-Dante appears as an enemy and an optional ally in the director's cut version of Shin Megami Tensei: Nocturne, titled Maniax.
+Dante appears as an enemy and an optional ally in the director's cut version of Shin Megami Tensei III: Nocturne, titled Maniax.
 His inclusion was suggested by the Atlus staff, who thought that he would fit the game's plot and convinced Capcom to include him.
 Dante is replaced by Raidou Kuzunoha the XIV in the Maniax Chronicle edition and by default in the HD Remaster, but is available as paid DLC in the latter version.
-Morikawa and Langdon reprise their role as Dante in HD Remaster.There is a Dante character card in SNK vs. Capcom: Card Fighters DS.
+Morikawa and Langdon reprise their role as Dante in HD Remaster.

+There is a Dante character card in SNK vs. Capcom: Card Fighters DS.
 Although he was also intended for inclusion in SNK vs. Capcom: SVC Chaos, he was removed from the game.
-Dante made his second fighting-game appearance as a playable character in Marvel vs. Capcom 3: Fate of Two Worlds, and is playable in Marvel vs. Capcom: Infinite which details his fight against a being named Ultron Sigma.
+Dante made his second fighting-game appearance as a playable character in Marvel vs. Capcom 3: Fate of Two Worlds / Ultimate Marvel vs. Capcom 3, and is playable in Marvel vs. Capcom: Infinite which details his fight against a being named Ultron Sigma.
 As downloadable content in Infinite, Dante's look can be altered to show his DmC appearance.

 Dante was scheduled to appear in Soulcalibur III, but did not make it into the final game.
 Dante is a playable character in the tactical role-playing game Project X Zone, with Demitri Maximoff of Darkstalkers as his partner.
 He returns in the sequel, Project X Zone 2, with Vergil as his partner.
 Dante is a playable character in PlayStation All-Stars Battle Royale as his DmC: Devil May Cry incarnation.
 The use of his DmC look (instead of his original persona) was criticised by fans, who were advised by SuperBot Entertainment to enjoy the character's gameplay mechanics.
 Dante also appeared in Capcom's mobile fighting game, Puzzle Fighter, and the card game Teppen.
 He is also a guest character in Atlus' Shin Megami Tensei: Liberation Dx2 mobile phone game.
 The character's visual appearance has also been featured in Astro's Playroom and as downloadable content in Capcom's Monster Hunter, Sengoku Basara 4 and Street Fighter V. A Mii Fighter costume based on Dante was added to Super Smash Bros.
 Ultimate via downloadable content on June 29, 2021.

+Dante's appearance in Shin Megami Tensei III: Nocturne included a sticker in the cover reading "Featuring Dante from the Devil May Cry series".
+The sticker became a meme, being inserted into other games' covers.
+In 2021, Sega provided a high-quality rendition of the sticker.